 The toilet skills assessment should be reviewed and actions should be taken as indicated by the prompts.
 If these actions are felt to be inappropriate this should be documented with the reasons in the child's notes.
 It is not acceptable to ignore highlighted problems.
-These must be treated where possible and the child then reassessed for their ability to toilet train.
+These must be treated where possible and the child then reassessed.

-A formal toielt training programme should be put in place once the child is achieving the skills to enable training to take place.
-These include:
+A individualised toilet training programme should be put in place to support the child develop the required skills.
+This should include: